Strategies for Downturns &

 DFM training to everyone, wherever they are

+they are.
 Project teams can hole workshops now remotely

 Lean Production Opportunities